SamuelMarks/SamuelMarks/README.md

+Both scaling source-code and scaling deployments are difficult.
+They need not be.

 I build tools for a different philosophy of software engineering… one that rejects the bloated, non-native defaults of the modern stack.

  - **Restore Monolithic Velocity**: Polyglot systems create a "synchronization tax" that kills development speed.
 My `cdd` compilers automate this away, making multi-language development as fast as a Ruby on Rails or Django.
 And synchronises tests and docs also; improving software quality.